iobroker-community-adapters/ioBroker.unifi/README.md

 ## Configuration
 ###  Minimum required information
 To get this adapter up and running the following information is needed:
-* IP address and port of your UniFi controller (Leave the port empty in case your controller is running on UbiOS (e.g. UDM Pro))
+* IP address and port of your UniFi controller (Leave the port empty in case your controller is running on UbiOS (e.g. UDM-Pro))
-* Username and password (2FA is not supported)
+* Local username and password (2FA **cannot** be supported)
 * Update interval

 By default the information is updated every 60 seconds.
-Depending on your ioBroker hardware and your network size (number of clients, UniFi devices etc.) it is not recommended to further decrease the interval.
+Depending on your ioBroker hardware and your network size (number of clients, UniFi devices etc.) it is recommended to keep this interval and refraid from further decreasing it.

 ### Filter objects
 The adapter updates as much information from your UniFi controller as possible, but offers the possibility to limit the updated information.